nununoisy/spc-presenter-rs/README.md

       some drivers.
     - S-DSP is not yet cycle-accurate.
 It instead runs in 64 SMP-clock periods.
 - Automatic BRR sample analysis:
-  - Rips samples from the S-DSP as the song plays, and tunes them using the pYIN pitch detection algorithm.
+  - Rips samples from the S-DSP as the song plays.
+  - Samples are tuned using a custom implementation of the pYIN pitch detection algorithm.
     - Works quite well for monophonic pitched samples and some percussion.
+  - Sample loudness is also computed to be factored in to the channel volume calculation.
   - Manual tuning parameters can be specified per source index:
     - As a fundamental frequency in Hz
     - As an AddMusicK tuning multiplier and submultiplier
     - From Super MIDI Pak session JSON files.
     - Support is planned for automatic imports from AddMusicK TXT files and XM/IT files.
+  - The UI displays ripped samples and allows you to play them.
+    - Useful for fine-tuning sample fundamental pitch...
+    - ...or just to play around with the samples a bit.
   - Support is planned for automatic percussion classification.
   - Support is planned for automatic polyphonic sample pitch detection.
 - Outputs a video file: